-Recommendation Responsible Response and action plan Completion date OIG Comments Management comments technical assistance from Partners such as MSH and CHAI to mentor and conduct support supervision of pharmaceutical services at health facilities dute c) CMS personnel including storekeepers / store men have been trained on the RxSolution for inventory control.
+Recommendation Responsible Response and action plan Completion date OIG Comments Management comments technical assistance from Partners such as MSH and CHAI to mentor and conduct support supervision of pharmaceutical services at health facilities c) CMS personnel including storekeepers / store men have been trained on the RxSolution for inventory control.
 The software has been updated with the latest version to be deployed in the next month.
 The user manual has been provided to the CMS Operations team.
 The staff will be supervised by the local IT firm to ensure maximum usage of the system. d) Activity completed in Nov 2010. e) Ongoing process, MSH will implement an electronic tool (Quantimed/Pipeline) to support medicines forecasting & quantification.
 The CMS personnel including the procurement Unit personnel have been trained on Quantification principles The national quantification team, with representatives from clinicians, National AIDS program and partners considers program scale-up and new development in

 Recommendation Responsible Response and action plan Completion date OIG Comments Management comments HIV treatment when determining quantities to procure.
 Regular supply planning and review is done to ensure that the program scale-up in consistent with forecasted stock.
-Recommendation (Significant) NERCHA should: (a) Adopt good tendering practices, to obtain value for money through transparent and competitive bidding by having open tenders rather than Requests for Quotation and single source award. (b) Avoid drafting technical specifications that match the specifications of a particular supplier. (c) Advertise tenders on websites like dgmarket, and remove restrictive conditions limiting participation, such as the requirement that bidders should be Swaziland registered companies.
-NERCHA The Global Fund Secretariat's Comments: See response to Recommendation 1 The RT plans a review of the PR's nonhealth products and services procurement policies and practices with a view to detailing weaknesses as a basis for monitoring and capacity building.
+Recommendation17(Significant)NERCHA should:(a)Adoptgoodtenderingpractices, toobtainvalueformoneythroughtransparentandcompetitivebiddingbyhavingopen tenders ratherthanRequestsforQuotationQuotationandsinglesource award.(b)Avoiddraftingtechnicalspecificationsofthatmatchthespecificationsonwebsiteslikedgmarket,andremoverestrictiveconditionsconditionslimitingparticipation, such as therequirementthatbiddersshouldshouldbeSwazilandregistered companies.(d)Promote value for NERCHA TheGlobalFundSecretariat'sComments:See response to Recommendation 1The RT plans a review of the PR's non- health products and services procurement policies and practices with a view to detailing weaknesses as a basis for monitoring and capacity building.
 Furthermore, the RT is ensuring LFA verification of material PR procurements prior to contracts being awarded, e.g. for the HIV feeding programme.
-Country's Comments: The matters of recommendations 17 A through C matter has been discussed with the Ministry of Health with an aim to ensure that at contract renewal stage good tendering practices are followed.
-The Ministry of Health will be running a tender following the public procurement guidelines and Global Fund funds will support what will be awarded through this tender.
-However, the limited tendering arises where Global Fund grants are supporting Ministry of Health scale up diagnostics.
-In these instances MoH would have made pre-arrangements with certain suppliers for laboratory equipment.
-The funding from Global Fund usually comes to scale up and decentralise services.
-It 31 January 2012; tendering process is already ongoing. a) A written explanation of the reasons for single source selection or for procurements that did not follow good tendering practice should be attached to procurement files.
+Country's Comments:The matters of recommendations 17 A through C matter has been discussed with the Ministry of Health with an aim to ensure that at contract renewal stage good tendering practices are followed.
+The Ministry of Health will be running a tender following the public procurement 31 January 2012; tendering process is already ongoing. a) A written explanation of the reasons for single source selection or for procurements that did not follow good tendering practice should be attached to procurement files.
 That notwithstanding, this type of procurement should be an exception and not general practice.
-NERCHA should continue its efforts to implement this recommendation and ensure that value for money is obtained by following open and transparent tendering practices. b) Bundling annual requirements must be considered during the tendering process; NERCHA could also specify the exact quantities to be delivered to each location, which should be (d) Promote value for becomes difficult therefore for the PR to ensured by the supplier
+NERCHA should continue its efforts to implement this recommendation and ensure that value for money is obtained by following open and transparent tendering practices. b) Bundling annual requirements must be considered during the tendering process; NERCHA could also specify the exact quantities to be delivered to each location, which should be ensured by the supplier